 To get ahead of crime, it is crucial to think like criminals.
 The research and analysis conducted by forensic psychologists enable them to understand various criminal behaviour and use that analysis to profile suspects and convicted criminals.
 The police and law enforcement agencies can then use this information and technique to identify criminals before they can commit more crimes.

 Gone are the days when judges and social workers presided over custody battles and decided who the child went with.
 As a forensic psychologist, you will be far better equipped with academic training and work experience to handle custody battles and make fair, unbiased decisions.

-The University of Bolton – The Best Place to Study Criminological & Forensic Psychology
+The University of Bolton – The Best Place to Study Criminology & Forensic Psychology

 Experience #UniAsItShouldBe at the University of Bolton.
-Our BSc (Hons) in Criminological and Forensic Psychology degree course is one of our most popular courses that offer outstanding rewards and career opportunities post-completion.
+Our course combines both criminology and forensic psychology and is one of our most popular courses that offer outstanding rewards and career opportunities post-completion.
 Successful completion of this course is approved as conferring eligibility for the Graduate Basis for Chartership (GBC) of the British Psychological Society, provided the minimum standard of qualification of second-class honours is achieved.